KernelCaleb/Kustonomicon/README.md

 ```
 ## About

-<<<<<<<<< Temporary merge branch 1
+Welcome to the Kustonomicon, a repo containing various KQL queries, techniques, and notes, with a focus on cloud detection and response.

-Note: This repo is a work in progress and will be updated over the course of the year, check back later for additional content and thanks for stopping by!
+This repo is a work in progress and will be updated over the course of the year, check back later for additional content and thanks for stopping by!

-Inspired by the fantastic KQL community.

 ## 100 Days of KQL